 Illinois Department of Government Efficiency (IL D.O.G.E.): IL D.O.G.E. will streamline in-state processes to make the state government and its services more efficient, effective, accessible, and affordable for our residents.
 Doing so will also allow us to both lower operating costs and reduce state spending as well.

-Reduce/Abolish Ballot Access: I support reducing or abolishing ballot access requirements for independent and third-party candidates for local, state, and federal offices.
+Reduce Ballot Access: Reduce ballot access requirements for independent and third-party candidates for local, state, and federal offices.
 As of right now, the State of Illinois makes it nearly impossible to run for office unless you are a Democrat or Republican, which is neither democratic, nor a principle of our republic.
+Every level of office should require the same number of signatures regardless of political party affiliation.
+(If independents have to collect 2,000+ signatures for State Representative, so should Democrats and Republicans.)

-Protect Voters: I support amending the Illinois State Constitution to include political affiliation and voting history as protected classes from discrimination.
+Protect Voters: Amend the Illinois State Constitution to include political affiliation and voting history as protected classes from discrimination.
 No one in the State of Illinois should be discriminated against for who they vote for or for which political party/identity they affiliate with.

 Abolish the Secret Ballot: Next to California and New York, Illinois has some of the worst election integrity in the nation, which is why I support abolishing the secret ballot in the State of Illinois.
 By abolishing the secret ballot, in addition to protecting voters as mentioned in my Protect Voters policy, not only can we allow thorough audits of our elections to take place, but we can also allow voters to audit their own voting history.
 Lastly, I believe that every voter should receive a printed receipt upon the submission of their ballot on Election Day.

-Write-In Ballots: I support changing the current format of our ballots from “multiple choice” to write-in ballots, which is how our ballots used to be formatted.
+Write-In Ballots: Change the current format of our ballots from “multiple choice” to write-in ballots, which is how our ballots used to be formatted.
 This policy would also coincide with ballot access reform.
 Such a policy would lower barriers of entry for local, state, and federal candidates; additionally, implementing such policy would encourage fair competition amongst all parties and candidates.
-This policy strictly applies to the General Election ballot, for party primaries will be left to the parties to navigate.

-Proportional Representation (Statewide): I support returning the State of Illinois to a proportional representation system for our state legislature.
+Proportional Representation (Statewide): Return the State of Illinois to a proportional representation system for our state legislature.
 I believe doing so will promote growth in representation throughout the state both geographically and ideologically.
-I also believe doing so will give independent and third-party candidates a greater chance of securing seats, which will also make our elections more competitive.
+Doing so will also give independent and third-party candidates greater representation, which will also make our elections more competitive.

-Congressional District Method (Electoral College): I support amending the Illinois State Constitution to shift the State of Illinois away from using the winner-takes-all system; instead, Illinois could utilize the congressional district method that the states of Nebraska and Maine use.
+Congressional District Method (Electoral College): Amend the Illinois State Constitution to shift the State of Illinois away from using the winner-takes-all system; instead, Illinois would utilize the congressional district method that the states of Nebraska and Maine use.
 I believe doing so will make Illinois far more competitive in Presidential Elections; otherwise, we will continue to be a state that is vastly overlooked.

 Negative Income Tax Initiative (NIT): Establish a new poverty line after cutting taxes bottom-up.